aurag-fouad/Gruphoo/README.md

 #### If Docker is Not Installed

 Make sure you have Docker installed on your machine.
-You can download Docker using this link: https://www.docker.com/
+You can download Docker using [this link](https://www.docker.com/)

 Run Docker Desktop and create an account.